 Surface Water–Ground Water Interactions

 Florida’s low relief, coupled with its geologic history, has created unique hydrogeologic features.
 Large areas are characterized by karst topography, which forms when ground water dissolves limestone.
 Landforms in these areas include streams that disappear underground, springs and seeps where ground water rises to the surface, sinkholes, and caves.
 Surface water commonly drains underground and later reappears, sometimes in a completely different surface water basin from where it entered the ground.
-For example, drainage from a large karst area in Marion County provides water for Silver Springs and Rainbow River, which discharges to the Ocklawaha River and then to the St. Johns River and the Atlantic Ocean.
-Karst areas in western Marion County provide water for Rainbow Springs, which discharges to the Withlacoochee River and then to the Gulf of Mexico.
+For example, drainage from a large karst area in Marion County provides water for Silver Springs and Silver River, which discharges to the Ocklawaha River and then to the St. Johns River and the Atlantic Ocean.
+Karst areas in western Marion County provide water for Rainbow Springs and Rainbow River, which discharges to the Withlacoochee River and then to the Gulf of Mexico.
 The entire Suwannee River drainage basin depends on ground water discharge via springs to support base flow to rivers.

 Florida's porous and sandy soils, high average rainfall, and shallow water table promote close and extensive interactions between ground water and surface water.
 By the same mechanisms, surface waters recharge underlying aquifers.
 The fact that Florida contains more than one-third of the first-magnitude springs in the United States is an indication of significant ground water and surface water interchange in the extensive areas of the state dominated by karst terrain.
 Most lakes and streams receive water from and discharge water to ground water.
 In general, ground water base flow can be 40% to 60% of the total stream flow, and in karst areas where springs discharge, it can provide 70% to 80% of the flow to streams.